MedAImage/BCD_Explainability_Analysis/README.md

 * --suffix: suffix added to the name of the file.
 * --device: device used during the training process (default is *cuda*).

-The trained model is saved using the path specified in `*model_save_path*`.
+The trained model is saved using the path specified in *model_save_path*.
 To facilitate model organization on disk, this path includes a subdirectory containing the split seed and, within that, another subdirectory named after the lesion.
 This is the final directory where the model is saved.
-The name assigned to the file has the following format: {MODEL}\_seed\_{SEED}\_{SUFFIX}.pth, with {MODEL}, {SEED} and {SUFFIX} being the values of the arguments *model*, *seed*, and *suffix*, respectively.
+The name assigned to the file has the following format: {MODEL}\_seed\_{SEED}\_{SUFFIX}.pth, with {MODEL}, {SEED}, and {SUFFIX} being the values of the arguments *model*, *seed*, and *suffix*, respectively.

-Next, an example of models' organization is shown:
+Next, an example of how the models are organized is shown:
 ```bash
 bestModels/
 └── 76014/